Last updated 5 December 2021

-As we continue to connect people and biodiversity data globally by virtual means in these globally uncertain times, TDWG 2021 will be composed of symposia, workshops, contributed oral and poster presentations, demos, and discussions, as well as keynotes and social events.
-The Interest/Task Group working sessions will be held separately during the month following the virtual conference (November 2021).
+As we continue to connect people and biodiversity data globally by virtual means in these globally uncertain times, TDWG 2021 will be composed of symposia, workshops, contributed oral and poster presentations, demos, and discussions, as well as keynotes and social events. #tdwg2021

 TDWG 2021 will be hosted on the virtual platform, Whova, by the University of Florida Biodiversity Institute with Director Dr. Pam Soltis at the University of Florida, Gainesville, along with the Florida Museum of Natural History and iDigBio.
 The University of Florida Conference Services group, led by Avery Bender will be managing registration, and our use of the Conference virtual platform.

 While virtual, connecting and uniting the TDWG community for the sharing of standards, processes and tools, does not come free.
 This year's modest registration fee includes a discount structure, and helps to defray the cost of abstract publication.
-Register by 1 August 2021 23:59 (midnight UTC-5) to qualify for a $50 early registration discount.
-Special discounts are in place for students, post-docs, and participants from developing nations.
-If the cost of registration is a barrier to your participation in this conference, please contact firstname.lastname@example.org.
+Registration is now closed.
+Special discounts were in place for students, post-docs, and participants from developing nations.
+If the cost of registration is a barrier to your participation in this conference, please contact email@example.com and briefly state why this is a barrier.
 Individual TDWG members and up to five representatives from member institutions enjoy a $25 discount for regular registration.
 Not yet a member?
 Become an individual member before registering for TDWG 2021.

 TDWG gratefully acknowledges the financial or in-kind support of TDWG 2021 by the following organizations.

 By participating in TDWG 2021, you agree to abide by our Code of Conduct.